dekuNukem/ATX4VC/device_specific/og_mac.md

 * Remove all the screws **apart from a single one inside the handle**.

-* Grab the handle with one hand, put the screwdriver on that single loosened screw, and try **gently** lifting the handle up.
+* Put the screwdriver on that single loosened screw, grab the handle and try **gently** lifting up.
 The back cover should pop loose.

 * Slowly **lift straight up** to remove the back cover.